hacobe/notes/sliding_window.md

     state = ...
     while r < n:
         # update state of the current window with arr[r]
+        ...

         # contract window until we have a valid one
+        while True:
-        while current window is invalid:
+            if window is valid:
+                break

             # update state of the current window with arr[l]
+            ...

+            # contract the window
             l += 1

         # update ans, e.g.: